-- Hormonal disorders like pituitary tumors, congenital lack of LH/FSH or steroid abuse etc.
+- Hormonal disorders like pituitary tumors, congenital lack of LH/FSH or steroid abuse, etc.

-- By birth, like in some cases, a male child is born with congenital absence of vas deferens (the tube through which sperm passes from the testis to outside the body).
+- By birth, like in some cases, a male child is born with a congenital absence of vas deferens (the tube through which sperm passes from the testis to outside the body).

 - Childhood conditions.
-For example, in some cases childhood mumps leads to testicular failure or damage
+For example, in some cases, childhood mumps leads to testicular failure or damage

 - Genetic disorders